jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

 (2) The instrument ceases to have effect for the purpose of section 40(2) (that is, as an exception to the offence created by section 40(1)) to the extent that the instrument—
   (a) applies to the export of cattle, deer, goats, or sheep by ship; and (b) relates to an export by a ship that starts its voyage from a New Zealand port on or after 30 April 2023.

+### Part 3 — Provision relating to Animal Welfare (Regulations for Management of Pigs) Amendment Act 2025

+### 8 Code of welfare for pigs: compliance with certain prerequisites and processes
+(1) This clause applies if—
+  (a) a draft code of welfare is prepared under section 70 before commencement; and (b) the code is issued under section 75 after commencement; and (c) the code contains standards or recommendations that the Minister is satisfied are needed to give effect to, or for consistency with, any of regulations 25 to 27 of the Animal Welfare (Care and Procedures) Regulations 2018.
+(2) The following must be treated as being met in relation to the standards and recommendations referred to in subclause (1)﻿(c):
+  (a) section 71(1)﻿(b), if the draft code is publicly notified under section 71 before commencement:
+  (b) section 73(1)﻿(a), if the draft code is considered under section 73 before commencement.
+(3) If a report is made on the code under section 75(2)﻿(a) before commencement, section 75(4B) must be treated as applying in relation to the recommendations (if any) in the report for the code to contain the standards and recommendations referred to in subclause (1)﻿(c).
+(4) In this clause, commencement means the date on which the Animal Welfare (Regulations for Management of Pigs) Amendment Act 2025 comes into force.

 ## Schedule 5 — Enactments amended